 Probably the hardest comparison to make at this time given I’ve no track time in the Catherham.

 The immediate difference between the two is the overall modern feel of the Elise and “smoothness” of the drive which leans itself to more easily allowing the car to “flow”, the communication from the chassis is clear and crisp through the steering wheel and the “seat of the pants”.
 The Caterham is far more agricultural in feel and the lack of independent suspension at the rear is most noticeable with transverse transmission of suspension impact across the car.

-The Elise is more inclined to understeer when pushed too hard into a corner and is better suited to “slow in fast out”, close to the limit lift off oversteer can catch you out, power on correction has it limitation with only 118bhp on the standard car.
-Lower speed oversteer induced by agreesive steering or if caught out by wet surfaces can be easily corrected however over correction will result in snap back.
+The Elise is more inclined to understeer when pushed too hard into a corner (a lot of people counter this with a slightly wider set of front boots) and is better suited to “slower in fast out”, close to the limit lift off oversteer can catch you out, power on correction has it limitation with only 118bhp on the standard car.
+Lower speed oversteer induced by agresive steering or if caught out by wet surfaces can be easily corrected.

 My limited experience of hard driving in the Caterham means I don’t feel I can make a clear comparison on handling however the steering feel is significantly different, the Caterham’s standard 260mm Momo is much smaller than the 320mm wheel.
 The direct, precise steering combined with the small wheel requires next to no smaller corrective movement that are instinctive from driving normal cars and has to be unlearned for driving the Caterham.
 Due to the wheel size the steering is heavier at very low speeds.